yunal/munin/doc/reference/munin-update.rst

 :ref:`munin-cron` script.

 This script is responsible for contacting all the agents (munin-nodes) and collecting their data.

+The nodes are listed in :ref:`munin.conf`.
+Munin-update will, by default, fork one process off for each node it collects data from, up to a maximum set by `max_processes`.

 Upon fetching the data, munin-update stores everything in RRD files - one RRD files for each field in each plugin.
+In munin 3 it also updates a SQLite database with the state of every node.

 Running munin-update with the --debug flag will often give plenty of hints on what might be wrong.